thejamilah/Lab-02-Unit-Testing/README.md

 ## USE
 The user is presented with and expected to enter selections of balance view, withdrawal, deposit, and exit from the sample program

-## Useful Hints for C# Test Implementation
-You cannot unit test console WriteLine or Readline